droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

-_An adventure for five 4th, 5th, or 6th-level characters._
+_An adventure for four 6th or 7th-level characters._

 In this arc, upon arriving at the mansion of Argynvostholt as suggested by the revenants at Tser Falls or the Raven River Crossroads, the players encounter Sir Godfrey Gwilym, an ancient **revenant** knight of the Order of the Silver Dragon.

 Godfrey solemnly informs the players that, because he is bound to the will of his commander, Vladimir Horngaard, he can offer them no aid in their fight against Strahd.
 He can share, however, that the slumbering spirit of the silver dragon Argynvost—the deceased leader of their Order—has stirred in recent weeks, and that the dragon is seeking heroes willing to stand against Strahd, though Godfrey doesn't know for what purpose.

 Though Godfrey cannot hear the voice of Argynvost himself, he encourages the players to explore the mansion and seek out the clues left by the dragon’s spirit by speaking with the other ghosts of the mansion—though he warns them to avoid the audience hall of Commander Horngaard himself.

 Godfrey also warns the players to be wary of the cursed spirits that still haunt the mansion’s halls: soldiers who fell defending the mansion from Strahd’s armies long ago, and who have never ceased their fight against invaders.
 Should the players wish to protect themselves from those spirits, Godfrey advises them to travel to a mass grave north of Berez, where the players can obtain paraphernalia bearing the insignia of the Order of the Silver Dragon.